- Florida Landlord-Tenant Law: An Introduction

 After my tenant has moved, how long do I have to send their security deposit back?

-After lease termination, a landlord has 15 days to return the security deposit with interest OR give the tenant written notice by certified mail to the tenant’s last known address.
-The notice should clearly state the landlord’s intention to impose a claim on the deposit, and the reason for imposing the claim.
+Under Florida landlord-tenant law, after lease termination, landlords are required to either return the security deposit with interest within 15 days or provide written notice by certified mail to the tenant’s last known address.
+The notice should clearly state the landlord’s intention to impose a claim on the deposit and provide the reason for doing so.
 If there is a claim, landlords must return the balance, if any within 30 days of the written notice.
 This ensures transparency and adherence to the regulations set forth by Florida landlord-tenant law.

 What are some common issues concerning security deposits?